 This is one of those chicken and an egg questions.
 Do you write company policies and then develop business procedures to realize the policies?
 Or, do you write your company procedures and then develop business policies?
 Or maybe you write procedures and then are wondering how policies fit in since they are not a part of your procedure.
-Where should you start when writing policies and procedures?
+How do you write business policies procedures?

 What are Business Policies for?

 First, let’s clarify the difference between policies and procedures.
 Your business policies set direction, define measures for control, and provide operational guidelines.
 Your policies answer employee questions regarding what and why.

 Where Do Business Policies Come From?

 Policies are derived by analyzing your mission, vision and company objectives.
 Your analysis should uncover key variables that can be articulated in a policy.

 For example, let’s say your mission includes being the “low cost leader” in your field.
 Cost is a key driver for your business then.

 Next you must review your business processes and determine what “cost” means in your business.
 A policy may support one or more processes so don’t think you need a policy for every procedure, process, or event.
 Obviously, a cost control perspective can be applied to a number of business processes.

 Your procedures describe “how” your want to use controls, within a business process, to achieve the measures described in your policy.
 Basically procedures are ways of implementing your policy.
 For example, let’s take a new hires process.